ubcecon/praxis-ubc/project/docs/hist_workshop/natural-language-inference-historical-text.md

 While the techniques demonstrated in this lesson are general-purpose, you will go through a case study that provides concrete material to work with.

+**A note on language**: This lesson reproduces historical racist terminology from the source documents (*Chinaman*, *Chinamen*, *coolie*, *heathen*, and *alien* in its nineteenth-century legal sense).
+These terms appear in direct quotations, keyword lists, and the lexicon because accurate computational analysis of nineteenth-century anti-Chinese legislation requires working with the source vocabulary.
+They are presented here as historical evidence.

 The *1884 Chinese Regulation Act* in British Columbia (a province on the Pacific coast of Canada) was provincial legislation targeting Chinese residents, part of a broader wave of anti-Chinese laws across western North America in the late nineteenth century.
 It was challenged and declared unconstitutional in the 1885 case of *R v.
 Wing Chong* by [Henry Pering Pellew Crease](https://www.biographi.ca/en/bio/crease_henry_pering_pellew_13E.html), a judge on the Supreme Court of British Columbia.[^1] Justice Crease struck down the legislation on economic grounds, finding that it infringed on federal authority over immigration, trade, commerce, and taxation.
+In Commonwealth legal naming convention, *R* (or *Regina*, Latin for 'the Queen') denotes a criminal or constitutional case brought by the Crown against a private party.

 However, Crease was not considered straightforwardly sympathetic to Chinese immigrants.
 Historian Tina Loo notes that he displayed mistrust toward Chinese residents, referred to them as "North American Chinamen," and feared they would "rule the country and job its offices."[^11] This raises the question: did Crease oppose the Act out of genuine anti-discrimination concern, or because he valued the Chinese immigrant labor force for economic growth?